Why did developers migrate Android applications from Java to Kotlin?: Threats to Validity

-{ \bf{Studied Applications.}} In this paper we study open-source Android applications coming from \dataset{} \cite{GoisMateus2019}.
-There is a risk that the applications studied in this paper could be not representative of open-source Android applications written in Kotlin.
-However, to our knowledge, \dataset{} is the largest dataset of open-source code Android application totally or partially written in Kotlin.
+$\; \; $ \point{The applications studied might not be representative of open-source applications} we studied 374 open-source Kotlin Android applications coming from two datasets.
+There is a risk that these apps might not be representative of open-source Android applications written in Kotlin.
+However, we apply a methodology to capture and analyze the largest number of open-source Android applications published on apps markets.

-{\bf{Open-source Apps not representative of Android Apps.}} Most of the apps available in the apps store such as Play Store are not open-source, which means that only the APKs (byte-code) of apps are available.
-Our framework \miga{} studies the migration of applications at the source code level, thus to study the migration is necessary both the source code and a code repository such as GIT.

-{\bf{Representativeness of interviewed developers.}} It could be the case that the interviewed developers do not represent the Android community because our study analyzed their open-source applications.
-However, from our interviews we got that the majority of the interviewed Android developers work on the industry.

-{\bf{Survey sample.}} Surveys are done though taking a sample which is representative to the population under study \cite{experimentationSE2012}.
-In our survey, we did not take a sample: we sent emails with questions to \emph{all} developers that migrated Java code to Kotlin from \emph{all} applications available on F-Droid, the largest Android open-source app store, and on AndroidTimeMachine \cite{Geiger2018:data}, from which we created our dataset of Kotlin applications named FAMAZOA \cite{GoisMateus2019}.
+\point{Open-source apps might not be representative of all Android apps} our study focuses on publicly available open-source apps because we need a repository with visible source code to detect migrations.
+Thus, we cannot analyze non-open-source apps published on app stores.
+For further analysis, the list of open-source apps analyzed is available in our appendix~\cite{appendix}.

+\point{Heuristic for detecting migrations} we identify developers that migrate code by using one particular heuristic (See \ref{sec:heuristics_detection_commits}).
+There could be other manners of migrating code that our heuristic cannot detect.
+Therefore, more research is required on code migrations, e.g., to define a taxonomy of code migrations.

+\point{Accuracy of \miga{}} there might be a risk that a bug in our tool affects the results we present.
+We manually inspected a sample of migration commits detected by the tool and did not find any anomalies.
+Our tool is publicly available~\cite{migatool}.
+Thus researchers can inspect its code, use and extend it.

+\point{Sample} qualitative studies such as ours are performed by using a representative sample of the population under study~\cite{experimentationSE2012}.
+The \emph{target} population corresponds to developers that have migrated code from Java to Kotlin in Android apps.
+We create a \emph{sampling frame} by retrieving developers (detected in open-source code repositories) that have migrated Java code to Kotlin.
+Then, we send emails to \emph{all} of them.
+It might be the case that the developers that we contact and that reply to us represent neither the Android community nor the Kotlin community.
+To minimize this risk, we analyze \emph{all} applications from two of the largest Android open-source app repositories: F-Droid and AndroidTimeMachine~\cite{Geiger2018:data}.

+\point{Bias in responses} there is a risk that the responses given by the developers are biased: our study captures the experience of developers that successfully migrated and integrated Kotlin code into their codebases.
+Our \new{methodological approach} for finding developers is based on commit analysis.
+Therefore, we cannot identify developers who tried Kotlin, but later decided not to adopt it (and thus never committed any Kotlin code into their repositories).
+This would require contacting all developers that had never committed Kotlin code, something which is unfeasible.